JoenTheWizard/6502asm/README.md

 ## Some things to note
 1. For graphics output, within this simulator, you would need to use memory addresses within `$0200` and `$05ff`.
 The 6502 only provides 16 different colors represented by a nibble from each byte.

-2. When using the `JMP` instruction in Indirect addressing mode, the last byte in a page is wrapped around to the first byte within a page.
+2. When using the `JMP` instruction in Indirect addressing mode, the last byte in a page is wrapped around to the first byte within that page.
 An example
 ```assembly
 LDA #$40
 STA $3000